Recognizing mild, moderate and severe symptoms of spinal canal stenosis

 Surgery for severe stenosis

 Severe spinal stenosis may require surgery, as symptoms may be too severe at this point for conservative treatment methods.
-If you have spinal stenosis and your physician has recommended surgery, keep in mind that there are alternatives to highly invasive open spine operations.
-At Laser Spine Institute, we offer minimally invasive decompression and stabilization procedures that are a safer and more effective^ alternative to traditional open spine surgery.
-Our procedures are performed on an outpatient basis and utilize small incisions that avoid muscle tearing and scar tissue.
-Contact us today for a review of your MRI report or CT scan to determine if you are a candidate for one of our innovative procedures.
+If you have spinal stenosis and your physician has recommended surgery, keep in mind that there are alternatives to highly invasive traditional open spine operations.
+At Laser Spine Institute, we offer minimally invasive decompression and stabilization procedures that are a safer and effective alternative to traditional open spine surgery.^ Our procedures are performed on an outpatient basis and utilize small incisions that are muscle-sparing and avoid excessive scar tissue.
+We can perform a free MRI review* to determine if you are a candidate for our minimally invasive procedures.

 To learn more, contact the caring team at Laser Spine Institute today.